 Buying your car via the internet is not unlike other types of online shopping.
 You can peruse websites to look for vehicles that match your criteria, compare prices and features, and make a shortlist of cars that you might want to see in person before you leave the house.

 Start off by looking at different websites and filtering your searches so that only the cars that meet your requirements come up in your search results.
-Then, you can compare prices.
+We’ve listed some of the most popular sites that sell cars in Canada below, so check them out.

 You’ll also want to do some research on other costs related to owning a car, such as insurance, registration, the type of gas that the car would need, and so forth.